emann615/LetsDefendAlerts/Walk-Throughs/SOC165 Possible SQL Injection Payload Detected.md

 </br>
 </br>

+## Is Traffic Malicious?

+Based on the information found after analyizing the source IP address and the requested URL, the traffic appears to be malicious.

+## What Is The Attack Type?

+After examining the logs of the HTTP traffic, I found information for an SQL query included in the requested URL.
+This indicate that the attack type is a SQL Injection.

 ## Check If It Is a Planned Test

 I searched the source IP address, destination Ip address, and hostname on the Email Security page.
 No results were populated, so their is no indication that this was a planned test.
 There is also no indication that an attack simulation product was used.